 Bring the swing!

-Book a jazz band (or second line) for your next event.
+Book a trio, quartet, or second line for your next event.

 You'll impress everyone with your taste in music and support top notch high school musicians at the same time.

 Please read this page completely before booking a band or second line.

 Who's in the band?
 A typical JazzED band consists of 2-3 students and one professional but can be made smaller or a bit bigger as needed.
 This includes the rhythm section (for example: bass, drums, guitar, and/or piano) together with instrumental soloists such as saxophone, trumpet, or trombone.
 The specific combo that you hire will be subject to availability.
 A JazzED second line is a larger group of musicians and they play for a shorter period of time.
 If you have questions about if this option is right for you, contact firstname.lastname@example.org.

 How much does it cost? $350 for a JazzED band for 2 hours of music. $500 for a JazzED second line.
 Please ask us about free or reduced rates if you're booking on behalf of an organization that serves low income people.